Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 Intersection types are special *non-denotable* types used to express the fact that a value belongs to *all* of *several* types at the same time.

 Intersection type of two types $A$ and $B$ is denoted $A \amp B$ and is equivalent to the [greatest lower bound][Greatest lower bound] of its components $\GLB(A, B)$.
-Thus, the normalization procedure for GLB may be used to *normalize* an intersection type.
+Thus, the normalization procedure for $\GLB$ may be used to *normalize* an intersection type.

 > Note: this means intersection types are commutative and associative (following the GLB properties); e.g., $A \amp B$ is the same type as $B \amp A$, and $A \amp (B \amp C)$ is the same type as $A \amp B \amp C$.